ocean-tracking-network/node-manager-training/_episodes/10_Database fix notebooks.md

 ![Example 1 User Input](../fig/nmt_dbfix_ex1_fig3.png)

-After pressing 'Next' after filling in the relevant information, the backend code will perform verifications on the changes to make sure, e.g. that no resulting overlapping receivers occur after the change.
+Once you press 'Next' after filling in the relevant information, the backend code will perform verifications on the changes to make sure, e.g. that no resulting overlapping receivers occur after the change.
 If this is the case, the change will not occur and an error message will be displayed showing why the change was not made.

 If the verifications pass, the notebook will display the updates it will be doing and display an 'Update' button for you to press once you have verified that the notebook is making the correct changes.

-**IMPORTANT** Please double check the update steps to ensure the notebook is performing accurately.
+⭐ **IMPORTANT** ⭐ Please double check the update steps to ensure the notebook is performing accurately.

 Once 'Update' is pressed, the notebook will display a success message describing the successful change.

-If you have a gitlab token authorization associated with your kdbx, as mentioned above, the notebook will automatically add the updates and success message in a comment to the created Gitlab ticket.
+If you have a gitlab token authorization associated with your kdbx, as mentioned above, the notebook will automatically comment the updates and success message in the created Gitlab ticket.
 Otherwise, it will tell you to copy and paste the update list and success message.

 ### Example 2: Changing tag end date
 Let's say for the second example, a researcher has emailed saying that they had forgotten to add the harvest date '2024-09-09 10:00:00' to tag 'A69-1303-12345' on animal 'CODE-Jane', which was released on '2024-01-01 13:00:00', which should be used instead of the estimated tag life '365 days'.